Emotionally Unavailable Men Characteristics And Traits

 - Temporary Emotional Unavailability

 These are reasons that have come about due to a life event.
 He could have something else in his life that he is dedicating his time and effort to, such as his job, family members, furthering education, or even a health concern.
 Men that have been recently divorced or widowed often find that they become emotionally detached for some time while they grieve the lost relationship.
 This situation is also possible for men that have recently ended a long term relationship.
-Sometimes a breakup can lead to emotionally unavailable men who simply want to date for some time before trying to find another severe partner.
+Sometimes a breakup can lead to emotionally unavailable people who simply want to date for some time before trying to find another severe partner.

 While these reasons are likely to subside with time, that doesn’t mean you can force a man who is emotionally unavailable out of his habits.
 He will have to decide when he is ready to be open to investing himself emotionally into a new relationship.